 On his view, whether or not you favour some model of a reformed society never depends on abstract calculations about human happiness discoverable by empirical research, but rather on how it answers to your present emotions and desires.
 What he identifies in the egalitarian movement is not the generous impulse seemingly conceded by De Tocqueville, but envy and resentment.
 The right hate conformism of thought; the left condemn the selfishness of the right.
 The former argue that the loss of freedom, involved in mental conformism can only be favoured for the satisfaction it offers to feelings of revenge.

-In the passage I quoted at the beginning, Nietzsche floats the suggestion that socialism, either being fought for or resisted, can throw up challenging ideas, helping to promote clear thinking and healthy conflict.
+In the quoted passage Nietzsche floats the suggestion that socialism, either being fought for or resisted, can throw up interesting ideas, helping to promote clear thinking and healthy conflict.
 He does not believe socialism as he understood it could win, but apparently fears feminism could wreak a lot of harm.
-With the modern principle of gender equality the content of creative ideas is downplayed in favour of the right to equal respect of those who produce them.
+With the principle of gender equality the content of creative ideas is downplayed in favour of the right to equal respect of those who produce them.
 The demands of the producer take precedence over the meaning of what is produced, which is treated as fluid.

 Maria Jane Balshaw CBE (born 24 January 1970) is director of the Tate art museums and galleries.
 The appointment was confirmed by the UK Prime Minister on 16 January 2017, making her the first female director of the Tate.

 “We are all sharply aware of Tate’s historical gender bias.
 But since 2000, and with increasing momentum, most recently led by my colleague Frances Morris, director of Tate Modern, much more has been done to reconnect our audiences with significant – but overlooked or forgotten – work by women and by artists whose race, ethnicity or geographical location meant they had been denied national and international recognition.